allegory-software/allegory-sdk/README.md

 # :candy: The Allegory SDK

-The **Allegory SDK** is a self-contained cross-platform low-code programming environment for developing web-based **database-driven business apps** in **LuaJIT** and **JavaScript**.
+The **Allegory SDK** is a self-contained cross-platform programming environment for developing web-based **database-driven business apps** in **LuaJIT** and **JavaScript**.